guerchen/GD-AI/README.md

 # GD-AI
-Creating an AI that will beat Geometry Dash
+Creating an AI that will DESTROY Geometry Dash